basicsharp/chrome-dom-snap/README.md

 ### What DOM Snap Does NOT Do
 - **No Cloud Sync**: All data stays local for privacy
 - **No Screenshots**: Only captures DOM structure, not visual appearance
-- **No JavaScript State**: Cannot preserve application state or event listeners
-- **No Hash Routing**: Strips hash fragments from URLs for grouping
 - **No Cross-Origin**: Limited by Chrome extension security policies

 ### Known Limitations